Aviancer/amouse/README.md

 ```
 Anachro Mouse, a usb to serial mouse adaptor.

-This program will convert USB mouse inputs to serial (Microsoft) mouse protocol for retro hardware.
+This software will convert USB mouse inputs to serial (Microsoft) mouse protocol for retro hardware.
 This way you can use an existing modern PC/laptop or perhaps even a Raspberry Pi to mouse on your retro system.

 If you feel a bit more adventurous and would like to build a stand-alone adaptor device, I have also designed a board and written code to do this using a Raspberry Pico microcontroller (To be published).